docs4class/2022-bookdown/_book/index.md

 # Introduction

-This is a book written which contains all the materials and lessons for BADM 371 Intro to Data Analytics.
+This is a book written which contains all the materials and lessons for **BADM 371 Intro to Data Analytics**.
 If you miss a day, want to review something we covered in class, or for any reason want to look for a worksheet, this is where you can go.

 Each chapter contains a different topic we will cover during the semester.
 Some larger topics are split into two chapters to make accessing the materials a little more intuitive.